singhdeepesh/numerical-relativity/README.md

 # numerical-relativity

-This python code can be used to find the Christoffel Symbol, Riemann Tesnor, Ricci Tensor and Ricci Scalar for a given metric.
+This python code can be used to find the Christoffel Symbol, Riemann Tensor, Ricci Tensor and Ricci Scalar for a given metric.

 Instructions : -